jlu-ilr-hydro/odmf/docs/docs/source/odmf/development.md

 ### Schema mapping validity

-It's important to check on the schema mapping validity, since the Schwingbach database schema is extended through different database views to fit CUAHSI ODM schema, which is used with the HydroServerLite instance.
+It's important to check on the schema mapping validity, since the Schwingbach database schema is extended through different database views to fit the CUAHSI ODM schema.
+The CUAHSI schema accessed via the HydroServerLite instance.

-The postgres helper view `sbo_odm_invalid_datasets` defines the invariants of the schema mapping.
-When selected it returns all `dataset`s which will break the ODM schema constraints.
+The postgres helper view `ODMF.sbo_odm_invalid_datasets` and `ODMF.sbo_odm_invalid_valuetypes` define the invariants of the schema mapping.
+When selected they return all `ODMF.dataset`s and `ODMF.valuetype`s which will break the ODM schema constraints.

-The ODM schema constraints are:
-TBD.
-* Constraint 1
-* Constraint 2
-* Constraint 3
+Items of `ODMF.dataset` are omitted when the following rules apply on them:

+* `dataset.start = dataset.end`
+* `dataset.access = 0`, data is only for internal use
+* `dataset.project is NULL`

+Items of `ODMF.valuetype` are omitted, when one of the following rules apply on them:

+* `valuetype.cv_unit is NULL` or `valuetype.cv_variable_name is ''`, therefore no mapping to items of the controlled vocabulary can be done.
+* `valuetype.id in (30)`, when the id is in list of integers, which to be omitted.

 The view `seriescatalog` is pointer where all series are published.
 So to prevent the ODM schema views on the ODMF schema tables to break, the view `seriescatalog` filters based on `sbo_odm_invalid_datasets` helper view all invalid datasets.

 ### Daily jobs

-Creation of the transformed timeseries
+The creation of the transformed timeseries is done via the `update_transformedvalues.py` in the `odmf.migration_util.cuahsi` namespace.
+The script fetches all datasets that are transformed_timeseries and creates the data record rows.
+This rows would usually not reside as realized data in the database.
+But this is done to improve the performance of the WaterOneFlow API, when requesting data, which is a transformed_timeseries in terms of the ODMF schema.

+Different phases described:

+1. Deletes all old realized transformed_timeseries records

+2. Fetches all tranformed_timeseries datsets and then records and caches them in python data structure

+3. Applies transformation to the values and persists tranformed record value in the `ODMF.record` table.

+The realized records cannot be queried by the ODMF software system.
+They are only visible to the WOF API, because the ORM layer only accesses records with `dataset.type` that are non-`transformed_timeseries`.